0xNF/mockify/README.md

 ## Implementation Todo List
-Although this is currently in working order as a starting point for anyone attempting to set up an OpenIdConnectServer OAuth2 Server, it's ability to serve as a Spotify integration test suite is not yet implemented.
+Although this is currently in working order as a starting point for anyone attempting to set up an OpenIdConnectServer OAuth2 Server, its ability to serve as a Spotify integration test suite is not yet implemented.
 What follows is what is left to do before it can be used fully:

 * Collect dummy Spotify data for each endpoint
 * Create unit tests